 \section{Abstract}

-Web automation is a significant technique that accomplishes complicated web tasks by automating common web actions, enhancing operational efficiency, and reducing the need for manual intervention.
-Traditional methods, such as wrappers, suffer from limited adaptability and scalability when faced with a new website.
-On the other hand, generative agents empowered by large language models (LLMs) exhibit poor performance and reusability in open-world scenarios.
-In this work, we introduce a crawler generation task for vertical information web pages and the paradigm of combining LLMs with crawlers, which helps crawlers handle diverse and changing web environments more efficiently.
-We propose \ourmethod, a two-stage framework that leverages the hierarchical structure of HTML for progressive understanding.
-Through top-down and step-back operations, \ourmethod can learn from erroneous actions and continuously prune HTML for better action generation.
-We conduct comprehensive experiments with multiple LLMs and demonstrate the effectiveness of our framework.\footnote{Resources of this paper can be found at \url{https://github.com/EZ-hwh/AutoCrawler}}
+Web scraping is a powerful technique that extracts data from websites, enabling automated data collection, enhancing data analysis capabilities, and minimizing manual data entry efforts.
+Existing methods, wrappers-based methods suffer from limited adaptability and scalability when faced with a new website, while language agents, empowered by large language models (LLMs), exhibit poor reusability in diverse web environments.
+In this work, we introduce the paradigm of generating web scrapers with LLMs and propose \textsc{AutoScraper}, a two-stage framework that can handle diverse and changing web environments more efficiently. \ourmethod leverages the hierarchical structure of HTML and similarity across different web pages for generating web scrapers.
+Besides, we propose a new executability metric for better measuring the performance of web scraper generation tasks.
+We conduct comprehensive experiments with multiple LLMs and demonstrate the effectiveness of our framework.
+Our work is now open-source.\footnote{Resources of this paper can be found at \url{https://github.com/EZ-hwh/AutoScraper}}